MicrosoftDocs/well-architected/well-architected/security/testing.md

 ## Azure facilitation

 Microsoft Sentinel is a native control that combines security information event management (SIEM) and security orchestration automated response (SOAR) capabilities.
 It analyzes events and logs from various connected sources.
 Based on data sources and their alerts, Microsoft Sentinel creates incidents and performs threat analysis for early detection.
 Through intelligent analytics and queries, you can proactively hunt for security issues.
-In case of incidents, you can automate workflows.
+If there's an incident, you can automate workflows.
 Also, with workbook templates, you can quickly gain insights through visualization.

 For product documentation, see [Hunting capabilities in Microsoft Sentinel](/azure/sentinel/hunting).